ilmonteux/ilmonteux.github.io/_pages/about.md

 My recent research focuses on new ways to analyze the data generated at the [Large Hadron Collider (LHC)](https://en.wikipedia.org/wiki/Large_Hadron_Collider).
 I have proposed new search strategies to identify new hypothetical particles that could be produced there, as well as data mining techniques to uncover them in large-dimensional datasets.
 I have previously worked on a variety of topics, including Dark Matter (what is it made of?), Baryogenesis (why is the Universe made of matter instead of nothing?), and model-building.

+You can find all my academic publications on [INSPIRE](http://inspirehep.net/author/profile/A.Monteux.1).

 This website is a containter for projects in data science and related topics by yours truly.

 You can find a copy of my resume below, or download it directly [at this link](/assets/Monteux_cv_1page.pdf).

 <embed src="/assets/Monteux_cv_1page.pdf#view=FitH" width="80%" height="80%" type='application/pdf'>